 While the dispatch of a load following generator can vary from minute to minute to meet generation and demand fluctuations, for modelling purposes it is assumed that, on average across the half hour period, a load following generator is not providing any load following.
-That is, intrahalf-hour load following fluctuations in their generation average out.
+That is, intra-half-hour load following fluctuations in their generation average out.

-Based on the report "Assessment of FCS and Technical Rules" by Roam Consulting5, we have assumed an initial load following requirement of \pm 72 MW for the 2011/12 year.
+Based on the report "Assessment of FCS and Technical Rules" by Roam Consulting3 and advice from IMO, we have assumed an initial load following requirement of \pm 60 MW for the 2011/12 year.
 As Collgar units become commissioned, the load following requirement will increase by 14% of Collgar's installed capacity.
-Once the 250 MW of the Collgar wind farm become operational, it is expected that the load following requirement will increase by \pm 35 MW.
+Once the 206 MW of the Collgar wind farm become operational, it is expected that the load following requirement will increase by \pm 29 MW.